MicrosoftDocs/PowerShell-Docs/developer/cmdlet/stopprocesssample01-sample.md

                                     processName);

                        // It is possible that the ProcessRecord method is called
-                       // multiple times when objects are recieved as inputs from
+                       // multiple times when objects are received as inputs from
                        // the pipeline.
 So to retain YesToAll and NoToAll input that
                        // the user may enter across mutilple calls to this function,
                        // they are stored as private members of the cmdlet.